ctu-vras/open_loop_wheel_odometry/README.md

 ### Subscribed topics

 - `cmd_vel_out` (`geometry_msgs/Twist` or `geometry_msgs/TwistStamped`): The cmd\_vel commands to integrate.
 Name of this topic corresponds to the `diff_drive_controller` velocity output topic, i.e. the commanded velocity after all limits are applied.
 It usually makes sense to compute the odometry from the real values sent to the motors and not from the desired values.
+Please note that the Ackermann steering controller doesn't have this output.
 - `reset` (any type): Each time a message is received on this topic, the odometry is reset to its initial state.

 ### Published topics